everit-org/templating-html/README.md

  - Be extremely fast
  - Have a very small binary and memory footprint
  - Do not do more just HTML templating (No MVC, URL resolving, etc.)
+ - The output is as close to the original template as possible.
+All of the linebreaks and whitespaces are left there.
+Bugfixing of a template is much easier in this way.
+In case you want to save bandwidth, use a ZIP stream.
+Three whitespaces will cost the almost the same as one.
  - Allow the programmers to use the code created by web designers as it is delivered.
 Only decoration should with templating specific attributes should be done, so the web designer can continue working on the code.